-Volcanoes are vents that release melted rock, or magma, from underground.
+Volcanoes of Mars VOLCANOES ARE VENTS that release melted rock, or magma, from underground.
 Magma rising through the mantle creates hot areas on the crust.
 Magma that breaks through the crust becomes lava.
-After flowing out of a volcano, lava cools and hardens, and is sometimes spread over hundreds of kilometres.
-Martian volcanoes once spewed out huge quantities of hot gas and water vapour, thickening the atmosphere.
-Clouds of cooling water vapour may have turned to liquid water, creating seas, lakes, and rivers.
-Most Martian volcanoes have been inactive for 40-100 million years, but some may have erupted within the past 10 million years - or even within half a million years.
+After flowing out of a volcano, lava cools and hardens, sometimes spreading hundreds of miles.
+Martian volcanoes once spewed out huge quantities of hot gas and water vapor, thickening the atmosphere.
+Clouds of cooling water vapor may have turned to liquid water, creating seas, lakes, and rivers.
+Most Martian volcanoes have been inactive for 40-100 million years, but some may have erupted within the past 10 million years-or even within half a million years.
 Volcanoes are found in three regions: the Tharsis region, Elysium Planitia, and Hellas Planitia.